How to Live a Rich Life on Social Security: A Frugal Guide

 Top Resources for Seniors

-• Area Agencies on Aging (AAA): Provide transportation, meals, and home care.
-Contact your local AAA to check eligibility, often based on age (60+) or income.
+• Area Agencies on Aging (AAA): Transportation, meals, and home care.

 Seek Professional Financial Advice